Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

 \begin{defi}[Projecting Rule] Let $R$ be a TRS, $x$ a variable and $t$ a term with a single occurrence of $x$.
 A {\em projecting rule in $R$ over $t$ leading to $x$} is a rule in $R$ which is a variant of $t' \rightarrow x$ where $t'$ is a superterm of $t$ with no additional occurrences of $x$. \end{defi}

-\begin{rem} The requirement that $x$ only occurs once in the left-hand side allows us to rule out projecting rules which don't help in producing new knowledge during the saturation procedure (Definition~\ref{def:sat}).
+\begin{rem} The requirement that $x$ only occurs once in the left-hand side allows us to rule out projecting rules which do not help in producing new knowledge during the saturation procedure (Definition~\ref{def:sat}).
 For example, a rule of the form $f(x, g(x)) \rightarrow x$ requires that you already have knowledge of the subterm of $g()$ in order to derive the subterm.
-However, this restriction doesn't require that the entire term be linear.
+However, this restriction does not require that the entire term be linear.
 For example, $\dec(\enc(x, y), y) \rightarrow x$ is a valid projecting rule since you only need to know $y$ to unlock the $enc()$ term and obtain the subterm instantiating $x$. \end{rem}

 How these projecting rules relate to the entire term-rewrite system can now be defined.
 We consider the relation to a rewrite derivation, using the graph-embedded rules, and then the permutation relation.